-Many people find it that eliminating all distractions such as your mobile phone, TV, radio, and even temporarily getting rid of the company will boost your productivity.
-Make sure you only have things you could need at any moment on your work desk — sticky notes, your notebook, pens, and of course your notebook or PC.
+Many people find it that eliminating all distractions, such as their mobile phone, TV, and radio, and even temporarily getting rid of the company, will boost their productivity.
+Make sure you only have things you could need on your work desk — sticky notes, your notebook, pens, and your notebook or PC.

 Working in a secluded place also helps.
 Ensure that you can’t hear distracting noises, conversations, or electronics.
 If possible, create a work environment where you can dedicate the entire room to nothing but work.
 This will help your mind associate the place with productivity and getting things done.

 We're glad you read this article up to here :) Thank you :)